andrewthehan/peripheral-view/README.md

 #### scrollTo
 *type: `number => void`*

 Make the input index the current element.
-This brings the corresponding element to view.
+This brings the corresponding element to view by changing the scroll location of the nearest scrollable ancestor.